-However you find an adviser, it is usually worth speaking to two or three of them to compare their services and prices before you commit to meeting one.
-See what to ask a financial adviser.
+It is usually worth speaking to two or three financial advisers to compare their services and prices before you commit to a meeting.
+Find out more about what to ask a financial adviser.

-You could ask a member of your family or a close friend which adviser they used, whether they intend to use them again and whether they would recommend them.
+You could ask a member of your family or a close friend if they use an adviser and, if so, whether they would recommend them.

-If someone you trust has confidence in the adviser it could cut down the time you spend searching for one.
+If someone you trust has confidence in an adviser, it could cut down the time you spend searching for one.

-However, you might find that the adviser was right for your family member or friend but is not right for your circumstances.
-So you should still make sure the adviser can consider the options that are right for you.
+Remember, just because an adviser was right for your family member or friend, does not mean they will be right for you and your circumstances.
+You should still make sure the adviser can consider the options that are right for you.